verse91/douyin-downloader/README.md

 # Document

-This document explains how to extract the final video page from a Douyin (TikTok China) short link using `curl`.
+This document explains how to extract the final video page from a Douyin (TikTok China) original link using `curl` to understand the code.

 > [!IMPORTANT]
 > **This is for educational purposes only.**